LorisSigrist/zocker/README.md

 - [x] Generate "any" schemas
 - [ ] Provide escape hatches for developers to define custom generators for specific types - Including ones that `zocker` can't support itself
 - [ ] Define an API that gives developers control over the generation process.
 Eg force edge-cases to happen in specific tests, and avoid them in others.
 - [ ] Generate semantically meaningful data, Eg. the `name` field on an object should actually be a name.
 This is doable using `faker`.
+It should also be possible to side-step this, and just generate random data (as a torture test).
 - [ ] Force Developers to provide custom generators for types that `zocker` can't support, ideally using just TypeScript.

 ## Thoughts on the API